The Early Childhood Approach is a nationally consistent way of addressing delays in development or disability for children younger than 7.

 Our early childhood practitioners have experience working with children in Educational and community settings.

 When we first speak with you we may ask:

 - what you have noticed about your child and what concerns you?

 - how your child interacts in various settings with children and adults?

-- how they play,
+- how they play and communicate?

 To begin the process please complete our referral form.Complete referral form